SmokeyWen/h8tch_react/README.md

 Frontend for Todo app built with React
-You can also visit: https://h8tch-react.netlify.app/ to see live demo
+You can also visit: https://h8tch-react.netlify.app/ to see live demo.
+Please give it a few seconds when you open it the first time as the server might be idling.

 To install, `npm install`
 To run, `npm start`